TritonDataCenter/rfd/rfd/0103/README.md

 5. Finally, we will download the new sapi manifest into electric-moray.

-    NOTE: Instead of this, we'll use the upload topology script

     On the headnode:

         $ sdc-vmadm get <your_electric_moray_zone_uuid> | json image_uuid
         $ sapiadm reprovision <your_electric_moray_zone_uuid> <the_image_uuid_you_just_got>

+        OR

+        $ WIP: MANTA-3388

 This should end the write block, as the vnodes in the pristine copy of the topology were never set to read-only mode.

 #### 9. Verify changes.

-This is where the canary file we made in step 3 becomes useful.
+This is where the canary directory we made in step 3 becomes useful.
 We're going to try to write to the file that should now be in write mode and on the new shard, not the old one.

         $ ./bin/mput /poseidon/stor/re-shard-canary-dir/2178ed56-ed9b-11e2-8370-d70455cbcdc2 -f change.txt

-NOTE: I'm not so sure about this as a test with the current topology.
+NOTE: I'm not so sure about the effectiveness of the test below.

 Check that the `_id` field increments on the new shard rather than the old one.
 You can see this if you run this query on the primaries of the old and the new shard and make sure that the `_id` field is larger on the new shard: